 The disruptions caused by the current COVID-19 pandemic have led to both legal and practical delays in people being able to recover debts and enforce their rights.
-Here, Selina Nutley and Siobhan Luck from our Litigation team set out some key factors which have led to the delays and options for accelerating resolution.
+Here, partner Selina Nutley sets out some key factors which have led to the delays and options for accelerating resolution.

 The Federal Government has made temporary changes to the Bankruptcy Act and the Corporations Act which mean: